ESPRI-Mod/synda/sdt/doc/admin_guide.md

 ### Removing a selection file

-Run command below
+Run command below to remove files matching the selection file

     synda remove -s <selection-file>

-Then remove the file from the '$HOME/sdt/selection' folder.
+Then manually remove the selection file from the 'selection' folder.

+Note: 'selection' folder location is '$HOME/sdt/selection' for single-user installation and '/etc/synda/sdt/selection' for multi-user installation.

 ## Retrieving new dataset versions for all selection files